siddhimane15/vision-based_object_detection/README.md

-# Object detection using deep learning with OpenCV and Python
+# Object detection and audio transformatio using deep learning with OpenCV and Python

 OpenCV `dnn` module supports running inference on pre-trained deep learning models from popular frameworks like Caffe, Torch and TensorFlow.